 7 Mistakes to Avoid When Building a Deck

 Building a strong, attractive, and long-lasting deck involves more than just basic carpentry skills.
 The process can easily go wrong if certain steps are overlooked.
-Whether you’re a homeowner in American Fork, Utah, enhancing your outdoor living area or a DIY enthusiast starting your first deck project, being aware of common mistakes can save you time, money, and frustration.
+Whether you’re a homeowner in Spanish Fork, Utah, enhancing your outdoor living area or a DIY enthusiast starting your first deck project, being aware of common mistakes can save you time, money, and frustration.
 Below are seven critical mistakes to avoid when building your deck.

 1. Skipping the Permit Process

 One of the most common and costly mistakes in deck construction is neglecting to obtain the required building permits.
-Each city or township, including American Fork, has specific codes and regulations that must be followed.
+Each city or township, including Spanish Fork, has specific codes and regulations that must be followed.
 Skipping this step can result in fines, delays, or even orders to dismantle the completed structure.
 Always check with local authorities before starting your project to ensure compliance with building requirements.

 2. Poor Planning and Design